 I am using an alias and attempting to connect it with Nutshell.

 To connect an email alias using SMTP settings, you must use the credentials for your original email account in the hostname, port, username, and password fields.

 What is my hostname for Gmail?

 We recommend using our email sync to connect via Gmail instead of SMTP, and suggest only using SMTP if you need to send email from Nutshell using more than one email address.
-Oftentimes, the hostname for Gmail is 'smtp.gmail.com', but we do recommend that you confirm that with your email administrator.
+Oftentimes, the hostname for Gmail is 'smtp.gmail.com', but we recommend that you confirm this with your email administrator.

 What is my hostname for Outlook/Office 365?

 If you are using Office 365, we recommend using our email sync to connect instead of SMTP.
-You may use SMTP to connect if you need to send email from more than one email addree.
+You may use SMTP to connect if you need to send email from more than one email address.
 You might find that 'smtp.office365.com' works as the hostname.
 If you are using Outlook but Office 365 is not your actual email provider, contact your email administrator.
 Sorry to sound like a broken record, but it's best to confirm SMTP settings with your email administrator.

 What is my username?

 Your username is the email address you're attempting to configure (e.g., firstname.lastname@example.org).